 As I explain in my book A Modern Way To An Old-Fashioned Shave, I shave the traditional way because it offers a mindful, soothing, and relaxing opportunity to set aside time in the day just for myself.
 By shaving in a traditional way, I give myself a chance to go outside the world of stress and decisions and worries by stepping out of the mundane world for a quiet, almost meditative experience.
 In my book, I compare the experience of a traditional shave to the transcendental joys of the classic Japanese tea ceremony – while the “normal” chore of shaving which most men rush through compares to dunking a stale teabag into hot water and hurriedly scarfing down the results.
 You can read about what I do, why I do it, and how you too can do it, in my book.
 But right now I want to discuss just one aspect of the classic “wet” shave… the soap.

 When I began shaving, soon after the Pleistocene Epoch as I recall, shaving soaps by Old Spice, Colgate, and Williams (Regular or Menthol) seemed ubiquitous.
 In my late teens, I had certainly not yet reached the advanced Old Spice scent age (and I hope I still have not!) so for my shaving needs I bounced between Colgate and Williams.
-Colgate has long since gone to The Land of The Fizzies®, as I refer to Product Heaven – Leaving me with Williams, and just the plain version at that since they discontinued their zesty menthol shaving soap.
+Colgate has long since gone to The Land of The Fizzies®, as I refer to Product Heaven – leaving me with Williams, and just the plain version at that since they had already discontinued their zesty menthol shaving soap.
 Recently, during a bout of Spring cleaning, I discovered that I still had some boxed tablets of Colgate and Menthol Williams soap stashed away in a long-neglected drawer.
 Sentimental old fluff that I am, I immediately sold these vintage items on Ebay at extortionist prices that would have made even Jake “Greasy Thumb” Guzik blanch (Same goes for Jake’s wife Blanche).

 The Big “Problem”